paulhkang94/MVVM-Kotlin-Android-Architecture/README.md

 You can also check [**MVP**](https://github.com/ahmedeltaher/Android-MVP-Architecture)

 **Why Promoting MVVM VS MVP:**
-- ViewModel has Built in LifeCycleOwerness, on the other hand Presenter not, and you have to take this responsiblty in your side.
+- ViewModel has Built in LifeCycle Owners, on the other hand Presenter not, and you have to take this responsibility in your side.
-- ViewModel doesn't have a reference for View, on the other hand Presenter still hold a reference for view, even if you made it as weakreference.
+- ViewModel doesn't have a reference for View, on the other hand Presenter still hold a reference for view, even if you made it as weak reference.
-- ViewModel survive configuration changes, while it is your own responsiblities to survive the configuration changes in case of Presenter.
+- ViewModel survive configuration changes, while it is your own responsibilities to survive the configuration changes in case of Presenter.
 (Saving and restoring the UI state)

-**MVVM Best Pratice:**
+**MVVM Best Practice:**
 - Avoid references to Views in ViewModels.
 - Instead of pushing data to the UI, let the UI observe changes to it.
 - Distribute responsibilities, add a domain layer if needed.